mauvaisetroupe/architech/content/en/deeplearning/machine-learning-specialization/c3-unsupervised-learning/_index.md

 ---
 title: "C3 - Unsupervised Learning, Recommenders, Reinforcement Learning"
 type: docs
+description: "Dive into unsupervised learning, build recommender systems using collaborative and content-based methods, and explore deep reinforcement learning models."
 ---

 In the third course of the Machine Learning Specialization, you will: